alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings.md

 * DC with Data Study Group planning
 * EZ with some OLS planning work
 * DC with tech support for the Open Talks seminar
+* New enrichment students with an "Insider's guide to Turing" (a co-op of the onboarding docs)

 #### Who helped you this week?